cartesi/docs/cartesi-rollups_versioned_docs/version-1.3/development/send-requests.md

 Inspect requests are directly made to the rollup server, and the Cartesi Machine is activated without modifying its state.

 :::caution Inspect requests
-Inspect requests are best suited for non-production use, such as debugging and testing.
-They may not function reliably in production environments, potentially leading to errors or disruptions.
+Inspect requests should be used cautiously in production environments with heavy traffic or limited resources.
+Performing thorough stress testing in a staging environment is recommended to assess the impact of Inspect calls on node performance.
 :::

 ![img](../../../static/img/v1.3/inspect.jpg)